-Witness to the historic sealing of Magna Carta nearly 800 years ago in 1215, the meadows here are now home to several memorials to the struggle for freedom.
+Site of the historic sealing of Magna Carta 800 years ago in 1215, the meadows here are now home to several memorials to the struggle for freedom.

 As well as our monument to Magna Carta, you can visit memorials to John F. Kennedy and the Allied Air Forces of the Second World War.

 © NTPL/John Millar

 This historic landscape of picturesque meadows and rolling hills is perfect for a relaxing walk.

 Take in stunning views and see if you can spot any of our abundant wildlife.

 Discover another side of the Thames, at this beautiful one mile stretch managed by the National Trust.